 The research process begins with asking culturally relevant research questions-questions that improve the quality of participants' lives and align with the norms and values of the group being studied [165].
 It is important to focus on specific characteristics, experiences, or attributes that are relevant to the group (e.g., racial socialization, immigration, acculturation, enculturation, prejudice, bias) [166].
-While simply comparing results to a white sample may be easier, it can inadvertently convey a deficit or give the impression of white supremacy [166].
+While simply comparing results to a White sample may be easier, it can inadvertently convey a deficit, give the impression of White supremacy, or suggest that one group is more well-adjusted or the norm [166; 194].
 Employing a strengths-based approach is recommended to avoid reinforcing negative stereotypes.
-For example, instead of examining the attrition and school drop-out patterns of African American youth, a strengths-based approach would to examine patterns of academic achievement in this group [166].
+For example, instead of examining the attrition and school drop-out patterns of African American youth, a strengths-based approach would to examine patterns of academic achievement in this group [166; 194].

 Use of appropriate theoretical frameworks should also be considered.
 Theoretical frameworks can generally be organized into three categories to help guide culturally sensitive research studies: generalizability, group differences, and multicultural perspective.
-A generalizeability approach assumes that the construct being studied is universal.
+A generalizability approach assumes that the construct being studied is universal.
 Social learning theory is an example of this type of framework.
 Group differences approaches are more appropriate when the goal of the study is to understand how and why two groups differ.
 A multicultural approach focuses one group and specific attributes unique to that group [167].